Never Too Late

 This is what that same $50,000 a year in purchasing power looks like with that delayed retirement…

-Working longer has many other benefits besides just making our finances easier.
+Working longer has other benefits besides just making our finances easier.
 Work keeps us engaged and thinking which helps stave off diseases that mess up our brains.
 And if we’ve found our life’s work, we’d be happier and healthier long into old age.
 I say never retire but that’s me.

 But back to the discourse, again, say you have been doing some savings here and there and were able to stash away $100,000 by age 45.
+And with a delayed retirement to 70, the amount you need to now save each year further drops to $33,000.

 Starting late is never fun but it is what it is.
 Overreaching for yield to compensate for lost time is not the solution though.
-We control what we can and that is how much we save, how much we spend and how long can we delay the start of that spending cycle.
+We control what we can and that is how much we save, how much we spend and how long can we delay the start of the retirement spending cycle.

 Thank you for your time.